mrsonne/hubit/examples/tanks/README.md

       path: prod_sites[IDX_SITE].prod_lines[IDX_LINE].tanks[IDX_TANK-1].Q_yield
 ```

 There are two important details to pay attention to.
-First, the `context` node limits the scope of the component to tanks after the first.
+First, the `context` node limits the scope to tanks after the first in all instances of this component.
 Second, the component consumes the yield rate `Q_yield` from the previous tank since the index identifier `IDX_TANK` has been offset by 1 in `[IDX_TANK-1]`.
 To avoid going out of bounds it is important to exclude the first tank from the context as explained above.
-Notice that the entrypoint functions for the two components is the same as in `model_1.yml` even though the way it is configured to be used is different.